DinisCruz/Book_Software_Quality/content/10.AppSec/Putting data in pastebin.md

 ### Putting Data in PasteBin

-One of the best ways to make Developers, Architects and Managers understand confidentiality of data hosted by their application, is to ask the question, _'Can we put all of the data on your database on PasteBin?'_' [^PasteBin]
+One of the best ways to make Developers, Architects and Managers understand confidentiality of data hosted by their application, is to ask the question, _'Can we put all of the data on your database on PasteBin?'_ [^PasteBin]

 That question makes all parties involved really think about what that database contains.